10 Hiking Essentials for Women 50+

 Wear the Right Clothes

 The outdoor clothing industry is booming with the athleisure style becoming more popular by the day.
-It is not required that you buy an entire outfit of outdoor specific clothing, be conscious of what you wear.
+It is not required that you buy an entire outfit of outdoor specific clothing, but be conscious of what you wear.

 Most of All, Have fun and Stay Active